chrjoh/overlay-image-api/README.md

 | `rgb`              | string | No       | Comma-separated RGB values (`r,g,b`) of type `u8`.
 Required for `UserDefined`. |
 | `fade`             | float  | No       | Value between `0.0` and `1.0` to control overlay transparency.                 |

+## Gradient Variants

+- `Dominant`: Uses the most dominant color from the entire image.
+- `DominantBottom`: Uses the most dominant color from the bottom row of the image.
+- `UserDefined`: Uses a user-specified RGB color.
+Requires the `rgb` parameter.

 ## Example Request

 ```http